Project Started: 2003

 Funding Required: Yes

-Current Funding: We currently have raised enough funds to stabilize the building and clear debris.
-We have $9,000 set aside at this point.
+Current Funding: We currently have raised enough funds to stabilize the building and complete major structural repairs to the flooring and entrance steps.

-Key Contacts: Bob Shuey, Carol Dukes, Reggie Simms
+Key Contacts: Jeff Jackson, Carol Dukes, Reggie Simms

 Project: "Saving Grace," The African American Grace Church Restoration And Creation Of The Grace Heritage Site